AARNet/Globus-Community/globus-community-australasia/workshops/advanced_globus_workshop/README.md

 This section is optional, because you have already done a file transfer using a User App in the above example creating the guest collections.
 We may skip this in the interests of time.

-You should be able to open the Jupyter notebook `Initiating a Transfer with a UserApp.ipynb`
+You should be able to open the Jupyter notebook `2.
+Initiating a Transfer with a UserApp.ipynb`

 Edit the client ID and replace it with your user client ID that you copied from the registration.
 Edit the DST_COLLECTION value to be the UUID of the destination collection, noting that your personal Globus account must have write access to that collection.